Create an Audio Version of Your Book

 When you record your own audiobook, you’ll create a deeper connection with your ideal clients because they will appreciate the authenticity, enthusiasm and emphasis that only you (and your voice) can bring to your book.
 Also, when you read it yourself, you’ll find it natural to improvise in the cases where the printed word and spoken word are not in sync.
 So don’t get hung up on whether you have a radio voice.
 Just read the book and be yourself.

 Tools I use.

-I am an Apple user, so the tools I use to record audio are GarageBand and QuickTime.
+I am an Apple user, so the tools I use to record audio are GarageBand.
 Another tool I use is Audacity; it works on Mac and PC.
 Then I export or convert the file to MP3 format.

 When it comes to microphones, there’s no shortage of opinions on what microphone is the best.
 But everyone tends to agree, there’s NO one size fits all.
 There are many factors to consider when selecting a mic to record your audiobook.
 These factors include:

 - How much background noise you’ll be competing with

 - Your other recording tools

 But the mic is not the only part of making great audio.
 The other half of your sound quality is about HOW you use the mic—AKA working the mic.
 For that reason, I prefer inexpensive but good-quality portable microphones.
 The one I use is Audio-Technica’s ATR2100 USB Dynamic Mic.
 It’s an excellent microphone that doesn’t need an elaborate setup.
 Plus it reduces any unwanted sounds caused by room noise and background noise.